 It’s no secret that for such small fruits, limes pack a serious punch.
 Our (purely anecdotal) research shows that just a few drops of freshly squeezed lime juice can cause immediate, unambiguous face-scrunching in people of every age.
 However, their taste isn’t the only way they’re seriously impactful – a single, medium-sized lime contains more than a dozen valuable vitamins and minerals.
 A lime that’s two inches in diameter contains almost 20 milligrams of vitamin C with just 20 total calories per fruit.
 As such, nutrients include over 20% of adults’ daily recommended intake of vitamin C, along with 2% of recommended iron, calcium, fiber, thiamine and vitamin B6.
 Many nutritionists and other health professionals routinely recommend citrus water for dieters and all health-conscious individuals to maximize nourishment without exceeding a healthy caloric intake.

 If you haven’t already tried our delicious sparkling CBD water and soda options, now’s the time to do so!
-Order a twelve-pack or a forty-eight pack of Sparkling CBD Citrus Water or our other delicious products today.
+You can order a twelve-pack or a forty-eight pack of Sparkling CBD Citrus Water or our other delicious products today in our Sparkling Shop.
 We'll bring a case to your doorstep – ready to savor straight from the can, poured over ice, or blended into delicious cocktail recipes.
 Like our five classic CBD soda flavors, all seven sparkling CBD water and soda flavors are vegan, non-GMO, and free of gluten, sodium and preservatives.
 All seven of our CBD beverage options are made with phytocannabinoid-rich, broad spectrum hemp extract.
 Better yet, each refreshing sparkling CBD water and soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives – and you’ll taste that sweet simplicity with every sip.